jwhitlock/pip-resolver-demo/README.md

 This is a minimized version of https://github.com/mozilla/ichnaea/pull/1289.

-With pip 20.2.2, these both work:
+With pip 20.2.2 (released and in development), these both work:

 ```
 pip install -r default.txt  # Used in our development environment